zmike/zmike.github.io/_posts/2022-06-30-the-doctor-is-in.md

 LD_PRELOAD=/usr/lib64/librenderdoc.so MESA_LOADER_DRIVER_OVERRIDE=zink glretrace --loop portal2.trace
 ```

 In particular here, the `--loop` parameter will replay the frame infinitely, enabling capture.
 There's also the need to use F11 to cycle through until the Vulkan window is selected.
-And also possibly disable GL support in RenderDoc so it doesn't get confused.
+And also possibly to disable GL support in RenderDoc so it doesn't get confused.

 But this isn't a tutorial, so I'm gonna assume that once the trace starts playing at this point, it's easy enough for anyone following along to press F11 a couple times to select Vulkan and then press F12 to capture the frame.